FCAlfred/DEMOMovieDB/README.md

 * See Recommendations after select a movie/tvShow from Popular or Rated.
 * View movie/tvShow details like release date, rating, overview, pictures and more, right inside the app.
 * With validation if you don't have Internet connection.
 You Have a button to reconnect after turn on Wi-Fi.
+* If you open the app at least once, you can view the content in offline mode (Wi-Fi off).

 ## Screenshots